CiscoDevNet/roomdevices-macros-samples/BeRightBack/README.md

 ---

-On the call from phone, but need to step away for a bit, but still listening on audio?
+On a video call on your Cisco Desk device, but need to step away for a bit, but still listening on audio?
 Let your colleagues know by setting a setting an availabily status like image as virtual background while you are away.

 The extension will automatically detect when you are back in front of the device, and ask if you would like to remove the notice.